aws-samples/bring-your-own-data-labs/labs/01_ingestion_with_glue/README.md

 NOTE: If you have any "id" column as integer, please make sure type is set to "double".

 - Click Save.

-## Creating a Development Endpoint and Notebook - Step 2

-1. In the glue console, Go to Notebooks, click Create notebook
-2. Notebook name: aws-glue-`byod`
-3. Attach to development: choose the endpoint created some steps back
-4. Create a new IAM Role.
-5. **Create notebook**

 Now go to lab 2 : [Orchestration](../02_orchestration/README.md)